hyperionix/docs/content/guide/package-1.md

   }
 }
 ```
+Next we will verify the package with `hdk` utility:
 ```bat
 .\bin\hdk --verify "File Delete"
 ```
 ```
 Verify package File Delete...
 OK
 ```
-This is how Probe package definition looks like.
-It depends from two hooks: `MyNtDeleteFile` we've just written and `NtSetInformationFile` which implemented in cloned hyperionix packages repository.
-Actually we also have `NtDeleteFile` hook definition there but lets assume we don't so we've written our own.
+This is what probe package definition looks like.
+It depends on two hooks: `MyNtDeleteFile` we've just written and `NtSetInformationFile` which is implemented in cloned hyperionix packages repository.
+The clone hyperionix packages already has a `NtDeleteFile` hook definition, but we wrote our here for the sake of the example.

 `onEntry` is a package callback which will be executed in the context of the hook on the function entry.
-Detailed information about packages callbacks could be found [here](package-callbacks).
+Detailed information about package callbacks could be found [here](package-callbacks).
 Currently we just print a message inside the callback.
 So if the Hook package is loaded all calls of `NtDeleteFile` syscall and `NtSetInformationFile` will call corresponding `onEntry` callback.
-## Package Test
+## Package test
-Package testing is unnecessary but we strongly recommend doing it on the first steps.
-It will help you to understand better how packages work.
+Package testing is not required but we strongly recommend writing some tests to verify your probes work as planned.
+Writing a test now will help you to understand better how packages work.
 ```bat
 code ".\packages\my\probes\File Delete\test.lua"
 ```
+Paste and save the following snippet.
 ```lua
 setfenv(1, require "sysapi-ns")
 local File = require "file.File"